Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: 2-point cumulants for halo model power spectra

 For the 1-halo galaxy-intrinsic correlation, which gives the tangential shear due to IA, we derive the 1-halo power spectrum to determine if using the product of the profile means is sufficient, or if a more complex cumulant is required.
 The HOD for lens galaxies is given by,

-where $M$ is the mass of the halo, $\bar{n}_{\rm L}$ is a normalisation over the total number of lens galaxies, and $N_{\rm C}$ and $N_{\rm S}$ are respectively the number of central and satellite galaxies for a halo of mass $M$. $u_{\rm S}(k,M)$ is a truncated Navarro-Frenk-White (NFW) profile~\citep{Navarro1996,Navarro1997}, which we assume the sattelite galaxies approximately trace.
+where $M$ is the mass of the halo, $\bar{n}_{\rm L}$ is a normalisation over the total number of lens galaxies, and $N_{\rm C}$ and $N_{\rm S}$ are respectively the number of central and satellite galaxies for a halo of mass $M$. $u_{\rm S}(k,M)$ is a truncated Navarro-Frenk-White (NFW) profile~\citep{Navarro1996,Navarro1997}, which we assume the satellite galaxies approximately trace.
 From~\citetalias{Fortuna2021}, the satellite intrinsic shear profile is given by,

-where I indicates the intrinsic shear, $\bar{n}_{\rm s}$ is the source satellite fraction, and $|\hat{\gamma}^{\rm I}(k,M)|$ is the part of the density weighted shear which depends on the separation of the source and lens galaxy (captured by $k$ in Fourier space).
+where I indicates the intrinsic shear, $\bar{n}_{\rm s}$ is the source satellite fraction, and $|\hat{\gamma}^{\rm I}(k,M)|$ is the part of the density weighted shear which depends on the separation of the source and lens galaxy.
 If we take the 2-point cumulant to be the product of the mean profiles given above, the galaxy-intrinsic power spectrum is then,

-From this we can infer that the product of the mean profiles is sufficient for the 2-point cumulant, as the terms in equation \ref{eqn:shear_power} are all physically meaningful.
+From this we can infer that the product of the profile means is sufficient for the 2-point cumulant, as all terms in equation \ref{eqn:shear_power} are physically meaningful.
 The first term in the square brackets represents the correlation of central position with satellite shear, and the second term represents the satellite position - satellite shear correlation.
-We do not have a profile currently for the central shear, however, within the 1-halo regime (where this power spectrum is used in our IA model), we expect the central position - satellite shear term to be dominant.
+We do not have a profile currently for the central shear, however, within the 1-halo regime (where this power spectrum is used in our IA model), we expect this term to be subdominant.